-The session includes an activity discussing cognitive assessment as this is an important early part of the curriculum and an area where GPs have lots of experience.
+The session includes the activity discussing cognitive assessment.
 This ties in with the endocrine case as cognitive impairment may be an unrecognised and early complication of a number of endocrine conditions and can be a presenting symptom e.g., in hypothyroidism.
-This discussion is based on a short consultation clip from GPs: Behind Closed Doors which the students will have viewed in advance and we ask that they watch again with you on the day.
-You can view this in advance if you wish or with the students before discussion on the day - see link and details on page 9 for instructions.
+This discussion as before is based on a short consultation clip from GPs: Behind Closed Doors which the students will have viewed in advance and we ask that they watch again with you on the day.
+You can view this in advance if you wish or with the students before discussion on the day - see link on page 8.
 The appendix contains info about different methods of cognitive assessment to support discussion.